mammasmias/IterativeRotationsAssignments/docs/index.rst

 .. code-block:: bash

-   gcc -o c_caller_program.x c_caller_program.c /your/path/to/IRA/src/libira.so
+   gfortran -o caller_program.x caller_program.f90 -L/your/path/to/IRA/src/ -lira -Wl,-rpath,/your/path/to/IRA/src

 You might need to add ``-llapack``, or equivalent to your compilation.